 Grenada, West Indies

 Ninety miles off the coast of Venezuela lies the nearly-hidden island of Grenada.
-Unlike most of the Caribbean, Grenada still remains largely unknown and undeveloped, saving it from the vast estates of resorts that dominate other areas.
-Then in 2004, the island as a whole was battered dramatically during Hurricane Ivan, so the slow rebuilding and scattered ruins have kept it at a native level.
+Unlike most of the Caribbean, Grenada remains largely undeveloped, saving it from the vast estates of resorts that dominate other areas.
+Even after Hurricane Ivan battered the island in 2004, the rebuilding has been slow, keeping it still close to its native level.
 This is the charm of Grenada.

 -